 As fine a shrieker as Ms. Geeson is though, there’s one old yeller that’s truly the queen.

 My first play on the Guignol stage at the University of Kentucky was “Playboy of the Western World”, directed by Charles Dickens (yes, that was his real name) in September, 1969.
 One evening in rehearsal Professor Dickens coached me in a reactive moment to let forth a “Fay Wray” scream.
 I had to confess my complete ignorance as to who Fay Wray might be.
 Charles muttered “dull…flat…literal undergraduate students…” and moved on to presumably more literate and direct-able cast members.

-However, I took this admonition to heart and later in the year I had a chance to see Ms. Wray’s performance opposite the title character on top of a New York skyscraper in KING KONG.
+However, I took this admonition to heart and later in the year I had a chance to see Ms. Wray’s performance opposite the title character on top of a New York skyscraper in King Kong.
 Keep in mind this was before Netflix, TCM, Youtube, cable television, Tivo, streaming, dvr’s, and vcr’s.
 I didn’t even own a television set!
-I had to be alert to when a local channel (two channels – count ‘em – two!) would be showing the movie and then impose on some classmate (probably Chuck Pogue) to let me come to their place watch it.
+I had to be on TV Guide* alert to learn when a local channel (two channels – count ‘em – two!) would be showing the movie and then impose on some classmate (probably Chuck Pogue) to let me come to their place watch it.
 Watch it I did, and to this day for me, no one screams like Fay Wray.
 It’s spontaneous.
 It’s instant.
 It’s totally committed to the moment.